uwrit/leaf/docs/admin/concept/REFERENCE.md

 If a user uses one or more Concepts that are "local only" and don't have `UniversalIds`, Leaf will let them know which institutions weren't able to run the query.

 ## Creating Concepts by SQL Scripts
+Certain Concepts are inherantly hierarchical or voluminous enough that it makes more sense to programmatically add them, such as diagnosis or procedure codes.
+Head over to the Leaf Scripts repo at https://github.com/uwrit/leaf-scripts to see examples of how to do this.